[Ticker] Safe summer holidays possible, 11 EU states say

 By EUobserver

 A group of 11 EU states have agreed a roadmap for how to do summer holidays in Europe.
-EU nations ought to open borders phase-by-phase, coordinate measures, prioritise safety, and ensure people can get back home afterward, according to a joint statement Monday by foreign ministers from Greece, Cyprus, Germany, Spain, Italy, Austria, Croatia, Portugal, Malta, Slovenia and Bulgaria.
-All EU countries currently have their own travel rules in place.
+EU nations ought to open borders phase-by-phase, coordinate measures, prioritise safety, and ensure people can get back home afterward, according to a joint statement Monday by foreign ministers from Austria, Bulgaria, Croatia, Cyprus, Germany, Greece, Italy, Portugal, Malta, Slovenia, and Spain.
+All EU countries currently have different travel rules in place.